thoughtworks-jumpstart/guides/docs/fundamentals/machine.md

 ### Configuring Git

-To attach your full name to every commit you make simply add this line (of course, change it to your own name):
+To attach your full name to every commit you, simply add this line (of course, change it to your own name):

 ```sh
 git config --global user.name "Jane Doe"
 ```

-You can keep your email addresses private by using `<username>@users.noreply.github.com`.
+You can keep your email address private by using `<username>@users.noreply.github.com`.
 Just replace `<username>` with your actual GitHub username (e.g. `janedoe@users.noreply.github.com`)

 ```sh
 git config --global user.email "<username>@users.noreply.github.com"